secretstartups/handbook/internships/index.html.md

 The ideal duration is a minimum of 4 months.

 An internship can start anytime.
-Since it is a lead-in to our fulltime hiring process, internships it should not be delayed unnessarily.
+Since it is a lead-in to our fulltime hiring process, internships it should not be delayed unnecessarily.
 Engineering interships are not specifically linked to a cohort or class, nor to specific seasons such as university semesters or summer breaks.

 ### Location